Surgical Orthodontics From Your Orthodontists in Vernon

 • Receive the personalized care you need

-• Treat orthodontic issues not rectified by orthodontic treatments alone
+• Treat issues not rectified by traditional treatments alone

 • Enhance your smile and speaking confidence